santiagomarc/EZbyte/README.md

 ## III.
 Integration of Sustainable Development Goal 3 (Good Health and Well-being)

-EzByte Health aligns with Sustainable Development Goal 3 (SDG 3), which aims to promote health and well-being.
+EzByte aligns with Sustainable Development Goal 3 (SDG 3), which aims to promote health and well-being.
 The project encourages healthier dietary choices by providing users with detailed nutritional information for each item and allowing for customizations like portion control and adjusting of ingredients.
 By integrating nutritional tracking, EzByte empowers users to make informed decisions about their meals, supporting better nutrition and overall health.

 ## IV.
 Instructions for Running the Program